c-grigsby/c-grigsby/README.md

   </a>
 </div>

-Machine Learning Engineer Intern at Celerik with a background in full-stack software development
+Machine Learning Engineer with a background in full-stack software development

 🌎 Open to collaborating on progressive and innovative projects